Environmental Management and Policy

 EMP 320 : Environmental Planning and Practice

 This course covers the fundamentals of environmental planning and practice, including water supply, air quality, waste treatment, recycling, the protection of farmland, open spaces, wetlands and sensitive coastal habitats as well as best practices in transportation, energy, urban planning and design.
 How does land use planning work?
 Who plans?
 Why, when and how are environmental impact assessments and environmental reviews performed and by whom?
-How do public authorities, planners, developers, and concerned citizens negotiate intricate land use conflicts, especially in the case of major new infrastructures such as rail corridors, freeways, (air)port expansions or larger, master planned communities?
+How do public authorities, planners, developers, and concerned citizens negotiate intricate land use conflicts?

 Units